Harrison Ford: 1977–1997: Worldwide stardom and acclaim

-1998–2014
+1998–2014: Established career

-In the late 1990s, Ford started appearing in several critically derided and/or commercially disappointing films that failed to match his earlier successes, including Six Days, Seven Nights (1998), Random Hearts (1999), K-19: The Widowmaker (2002), Hollywood Homicide (2003), Firewall (2006) and Extraordinary Measures (2010).
-One exception was What Lies Beneath (2000) which grossed over $155 million in the United States and $291 million worldwide.
+In the late 1990s, Ford started appearing in several critically derided and commercially disappointing films that failed to match his earlier successes, including Six Days, Seven Nights (1998), Random Hearts (1999), K-19: The Widowmaker (2002), Hollywood Homicide (2003), Firewall (2006) and Extraordinary Measures (2010).
+One exception was What Lies Beneath (2000), which grossed over $155 million in the United States and $291 million worldwide.
 Ford served as an executive producer on K-19: The Widowmaker and Extraordinary Measures, both of which were based on true events.

 In 2004, Ford declined a chance to star in the thriller Syriana, later commenting that "I didn't feel strongly enough about the truth of the material and I think I made a mistake."
-The role eventually went to George Clooney, who won an Oscar and a Golden Globe for his work.
-Prior to that, Ford had passed on a role in another Stephen Gaghan-written film, that of Robert Wakefield in Traffic, which eventually went to Michael Douglas.
+The role went to George Clooney, who won an Oscar and a Golden Globe for his work.
+Before that, Ford had passed on a role in another Stephen Gaghan-written film, that of Robert Wakefield in Traffic, which went to Michael Douglas.

-In 2008, Ford enjoyed success with the release of Indiana Jones and the Kingdom of the Crystal Skull, the first Indiana Jones film in nineteen years and another collaboration with Lucas and Spielberg.
-The film received generally positive reviews and was the second highest-grossing film worldwide in 2008.
-Ford later said he would like to star in another sequel, "...if it didn't take another 20 years to digest."
+In 2008, Ford enjoyed success with the release of Indiana Jones and the Kingdom of the Crystal Skull, the first Indiana Jones film in 19 years and another collaboration with Lucas and Spielberg.
+The film received generally positive reviews and was the second-highest-grossing film worldwide in 2008.
+Ford later said he would like to star in another sequel "if it didn't take another 20 years to digest."